Creuna-Oslo/prop-types-csharp/README.md

 - The build can finish before class generation is done, meaning faster hot reloading of the browser.
 - Classes are written to disk by the plugin (Webpack dev server only writes to memory).
 Handy if you have generated classes in version control and don't want to do a production build before each commit.

+**compilerOptions**: `Object`

+Options passed to the compiler, such as input language and formatting choices.
+Supported options are listed in the [Node.js API options](#compiler-options)

 **exclude**: `Array` of `String | RegExp` = `['node-modules']`

 A file is excluded if its path matches any of the exclude patterns.
 Default is replaced when setting this.

-**compilerOptions**: `Object`

-Options passed to the compiler, such as input language and formatting choices.
-Supported options are listed in the [Node.js API options](#compiler-options)
+**fileExtension**: `String`

+Set the file extension of generated classes.
+If you use the default `csharp` generator or one of the other bundled generators you can ignore this option.

 **log**: `Boolean` = `false`